 Then begins the story, filled with many stories of slavery and freedom, ghosts and humans, staying and running away and how souls struggled between each of these states.

-Mother and daughter live here, cut-off from the outside, with only the memory of a dead grandmother (Baby Suggs), two brothers (Howard and Buglar), the ghost or presence of the spirit of a dead sister (Beloved) and a possibly-alive father (Halle) keeping them company.
+Mother and daughter live here, cut off from the outside, with only the memory of a dead grandmother (Baby Suggs), two brothers (Howard and Buglar), the ghost or presence of the spirit of a dead sister (Beloved) and a possibly-alive father (Halle) keeping them company.

 Sethe, a former slave, works as a cook while her teen daughter Denver stays at home most of the time, with the ghost of her dead daughter for company, along with the memory of the two brothers the ghost drove away, the grandmother who died on her (and she was still pissed about that) and the father, who she only knows through her mother’s stories as the man who bought freedom for his mother.

-Then one day, a man from Sethe’s earlier life as slave on ‘Sweet Home’ returns.
+Then one day, a man from Sethe’s earlier life as a slave on ‘Sweet Home’ returns.
 Paul D brings with him the ray of hope of starting a new life, and for Denver, the threat of taking her mother away.
 Only…the ghost scares him.
 In a fit of rage, he screams her away.
-Little does anyone know that she will return, in flesh and blood, as a 19-year old human, who will threaten to take away all life.
+Little does anyone know that she will return, in flesh and blood, as a 19-year-old human, who will threaten to take away all life.

 The story of Beloved is inspired by an actual event.
-In 1856, Margaret Garner, who was trying to escape enslavement with her four children when she was caught.
+In 1856, Margaret Garner, who was trying to escape enslavement with her four children when was caught.
 Instead of risking going back, she killed her children before authorities stopped her and captured her again.
-It is not possible to imagine the life of a slave but reading the Garner incident had shaken me.
+It is not possible to imagine the life of a slave but reading about the Garner incident had shaken me.
 To kill your own children so they don’t have to return?

 A moment of madness, we would call it.
-And it is on this moment of madness that the entire tone of Beloved rests.
+And it is in this moment of madness that the entire tone of Beloved rests.
 As Morrison puts it in her foreword: “The figure most central to the story would have to be her, the murdered, not the murderer, the one who lost everything and had no say in any of it.”

-Its narrative switches between today and important moments from yesterdays; when did evil first befall 124, once the hub of colouredpeople of the area?
-How did Sethe, over eight months pregnant, manage to escape.
+Its narrative switches between today and important moments from yesterdays; when did evil first befall 124, once the hub of coloured people of the area?
+How did Sethe, over eight months pregnant, manage to escape?
 How did Paul D find 124?
 Did Halle ever make his way out of Sweet Home?
 Why did the neighbourhood stop talking to the residents of 124?

-The stories are all there, interwoven with the fear and plight that being a colouredperson in the 19th century must have felt like.
-The ghosts of Sethe’s past, in this case, literally a daughter she killed, haunt her, threaten to eat her alive.
+The stories are all there, interwoven with the fear and plight that being a coloured person in the 19th century must have felt like.
+The ghosts of Sethe’s past, in this case, literally a daughter she killed, haunt her, and threaten to eat her alive.
 But this is not abstract grief.
-It is a tangible, it is the girl who turns up on her doorstep who stays with her, who fights for her attention, who eats her food, steals Sethe away from Denver and the rest of the world, and incapacitates the household, till Denver decides she has to go ask for help.
+It is tangible, it is the girl who turns up on her doorstep who stays with her, who fights for her attention, who eats her food, steals Sethe away from Denver and the rest of the world, and incapacitates the household, till Denver decides she has to go ask for help.

-And help comes willing.
+And help comes willingly.
 In the form of neighbours, in the form of Paul D. And together they bring in a tomorrow that is free, from the whites, from the dark of the shadow and most of all, free from the grief of their own lives.